Omarhussian/online-store/README.md

 - Ant Design Dropdown component is customized to include a down arrow icon and open on click.
 - Event handlers are implemented to capture user input and update the Redux store with product changes.

+### Font Usage Clarification
+It's important to note that the fonts used in the design were originally paid fonts.
+However, to maintain compliance and accessibility, similar free fonts available from Google Fonts were utilized in the implementation of the Fish Store application.
+The chosen fonts were selected based on their resemblance to the paid fonts used in the design, ensuring a consistent and visually appealing user experience.

 Follow these steps to run the Fish Store application locally: